mpg-age-bioinformatics/jawm/docs/process_howto.md

 A global JAWM monitoring directory can be set using the `JAWM_MONITORING_DIRECTORY` environment variable.

 **Note:**
 This directory stores tracking info of different jobs (Job ID, log location, current state, etc.).
 It is useful for visualization or external job monitoring tools.
+If nothing is set, the default value is `~/.jawm/monitoring`.

 **Example:**